Phoenix has a Comicon?

 I’ve never been to Phoenix Comicon.
 Can I still volunteer?

-Of course you can.
+As long as we have a position available, yes.
 Prior attendance gives you a better sense of what the convention is like and may help you identify what you want to do, but it is not a requirement.

 What positions do volunteers fill at Phoenix Comicon?